 \begin{exas} What does the existential game $\SEG(X,Y)$ correspond to in concrete cases?
-For instance, as shown in the forthcoming work~\cite{ALR23}, in the case of the arboreal categories $\RTk(\sg)$ and $\RPk(\sg)$, the game $\SEG(X,Y)$ restricts to one-way versions of the $k$-round Ehrenfeucht-\Fraisse~and $k$-pebble games, respectively, in which the winning condition is that the ensuing relation is a partial isomorphism.
-For pebble games, this variant of the game was considered \eg in \cite[Proposition~3]{RosenPhDthesis1995}, where it is shown to capture the \emph{existential} fragment of $k$-variable logic.
+For instance, as shown in the forthcoming work~\cite{ALR23}, in the case of the arboreal categories $\RPk(\sg)$ and $\RTk(\sg)$, the game $\SEG(X,Y)$ coincides with the one-way versions of the $k$-pebble and $k$-round Ehrenfeucht-\Fraisse~games, respectively, in which the winning condition is that the ensuing relation is a partial isomorphism.
+For pebble games, this variant of the game was shown in~\cite[Theorem~4.8]{KV1995} (\cf also \cite[Proposition~6]{RosenPhDthesis1995}) to capture the \emph{existential} fragment of (infinitary) $k$-variable logic.
 This is the fragment where the universal quantifier does not appear, and negation can only be applied to atomic formulas.
-Similarly, for the $k$-round Ehrenfeucht-\Fraisse~games, it captures the existential fragment of first-order logic with quantifier-rank at most $k$.
+Similarly, for the $k$-round Ehrenfeucht-\Fraisse~games, it captures the existential fragment of first-order logic with quantifier rank at most $k$.
 Since a formula of quantifier rank $k$ can fruitfully use at most $k$ variables, the latter statement can be deduced \eg from \cite[Proposition~5]{RosenPhDthesis1995} for finite-round pebble games. \end{exas}

 We conclude this section with an application of the games introduced above.
 In Section~\ref{s:arboreal-covers}, we shall see that the following lemma is an abstraction of the (trivial) observation that any two $\sg$-structures that are equivalent in a logic $\LL$ are also equivalent in the existential (positive) fragment of $\LL$, \cf Theorem~\ref{t:logic-fragm-character}.
 Let us say that two objects $X,Y$ in a category are \emph{homomorphically equivalent} if there exist morphisms $X\to Y$ and $Y\to X$ (these need not satisfy any further property). \begin{lem} Let $X,Y$ be bisimilar objects of an arboreal category.
 Then there exist pathwise embeddings $X\to Y$ and $Y\to X$.
 In particular, $X$ and $Y$ are homomorphically~equivalent. \end{lem} \begin{proof} This follows directly from Lemma~\ref{l:back-and-forth-sys-games} and Propositions~\ref{p:bisimilar-implies-back-and-forth} and~\ref{pr:strong-exist-game}.
 Just observe that, if Duplicator has a winning strategy in the game $\G(X,Y)$, then they have a winning strategy in the existential game $\SEG(X,Y)$. \end{proof}